-The donor’s other daughter become concerned about the management of the donor’s affairs and brought proceeding at the Victorian Civil and Administrative Tribunal (“VCAT”) to have the attorney removed.
-It was alleged that the attorney had breached the attorney’s fiduciary duty to the donor by profiting from her position and by placing herself in a position of conflict.
+The donor’s other daughter became concerned about the management of the donor’s affairs and brought proceedings at the Victorian Civil and Administrative Tribunal (“VCAT”) to have the attorney removed.
+It was alleged that the attorney had breached the attorney’s fiduciary duty to the donor by profiting from her position and placing herself in a conflict position.

 The attorney sought to explain the transaction as flowing from previous instructions given by the donor, which permitted the conflict of interest and profiting.
 The Court dismissed the attorney’s suggestions as there was no evidence that the donor could have supplied informed consent on any issues, as he was not presented with all of the relevant facts about each specific decision.

-It is important to note, that the Court did not suggest that an attorney can never enter into a transaction creating conflict between the interests of the donor and the attorney.
+It is important to note that the Court did not suggest that an attorney can never enter into a transaction creating conflict between the interests of the donor and the attorney.
 Instead, the Court recognised that fully informed consent of the donor would justify an attorney entering into such a conflict transaction.
-However, the attorney failed to discharge the onus of proving that such consent had been given by the donor.
+However, the attorney failed to discharge the onus of proving that the donor had given such consent.

-The donor successfully sought judgement against the attorney for all losses suffered as a result of the attorney’s breach of fiduciary duty and also judgement against entities associated with the attorney who had been knowing assistance in this breach.
+The donor successfully sought judgement against the attorney for all losses from the attorney’s breach of fiduciary duty and also judgement against entities associated with the attorney who had been knowing assistance in this breach.

 The information on this website is of a general nature only.
 It is not, nor is it intended to be legal advice.
 You should consult a lawyer for individual advice about your particular circumstances.